 Indonesia is a vital partner in the Indo-Pacific Region and U.S.-Indonesia relations have taken on increasing importance.
 Indonesia is the world’s third largest democracy, has the largest Muslim-majority population, is the tenth-largest economy in the world by purchasing power, and possesses the world’s greatest marine biodiversity and its second greatest terrestrial biodiversity.
 Indonesia also borders the South China Sea, which has the world’s busiest sea lanes -- over $5 trillion in cargo and as much as 50 percent of the world’s oil tankers pass through the South China Sea every year.
 The United States was one of the first countries to establish diplomatic relations with Indonesia in 1949, following its independence from the Netherlands.
 Indonesia’s democratization and reform process since 1998 has increased its stability and security, and resulted in strengthened U.S.-Indonesia relations.
-The U.S.-Indonesia Comprehensive Partnership, inaugurated in 2010 when President Obama traveled to Indonesia, fostered consistent high-level engagement on democracy and civil society, education, security, climate, maritime, energy, and trade issues, among others.
+The United States and Indonesia initiated in 2010 a Comprehensive Partnership to foster consistent high-level engagement on democracy and civil society, education, security, climate, maritime, energy, and trade issues, among others.
 Based on its success, in 2015 the two countries upgraded the relationship to the U.S.-Indonesia Strategic Partnership, extending cooperation to issues of regional and global significance.

 Bilateral Economic Relations

 Indonesia's Membership in International Organizations

 Indonesia and the United States belong to a number of the same international organizations and forums, including the United Nations, ASEAN Regional Forum, the East Asia Summit, Asia-Pacific Economic Cooperation forum, G-20, International Monetary Fund, World Bank, and World Trade Organization.
 Indonesia also cooperates with the United States on issues of regional and global concern such as violent extremism, global peacekeeping operations, health pandemics, and climate change.

 U.S. Assistance to Indonesia